Francisc17/portfolio/README.md

     <img src="assets/ProfilePic.jpg" alt="Image" width="150px" height="auto" style="border-radius: 50%;">
 </div>

-I am a highly motivated computer engineer, holding a degree from the Polytechnic of Coimbra, currently pursuing a master's in Computer Engineering with a specialization in Intelligent Data Analysis.
-My academic journey has instilled in me a deep passion for autonomous and continuous learning.
+I am a highly motivated computer engineer, holding a Master's Degree in Computer Engineering with a specialization in Intelligent Data Analysis from Polytechnic of Coimbra.
+My academic journey has also instilled in me a deep passion for autonomous and continuous learning.

 ---